-If there is one seasoning blend I absolutely can't live without, it's za'atar!
+If there is one seasoning blend I absolutely cannot live without, it's za'atar!
 This aromatic Middle Eastern blend of herbs, sesame seeds, and sumac will transform your cooking.
 Not all za'atar is created equal, though.
-Today, let's dig into what is za'atar (spice or herb?)
+Today, let's dig into what is za'atar (spice or herb?).
 What does quality za'atar consist of?
 And the many delicious ways to use it!

 Za'atar (pronounced Zaah-tar) is most identified with Middle Eastern and Mediterranean cooking.
 A combination of herbs, sesame seeds, sumac, and salt, it is one of the world's unique and best seasonings.
-It's loaded with bold flavors; great texture; and even some health benefits--from soothing inflammation to boosting cognition!
+It's loaded with bold flavors, has great texture, and even boasts some health benefits--from soothing inflammation to boosting cognition!

-Many don’t know this, but the Arabic word Za’atar (zaatar) also describes an actual herb that's in the wild thyme family that starts its life looking more like oregano.
-(Blends that stick to the traditional taste will include Mediterranean wild thyme in them.)
+Many don’t know this, but the Arabic word Za’atar (zaatar) also describes an actual herb that's in the wild thyme family which starts its life looking more like oregano (Blends that stick to the traditional taste will include Mediterranean wild thyme in them.)

-So, we said Zaatar is a combination of herbs, sesame seeds, sumac (a tangy red spice from sumac berries).
-What combination of herbs?
+So, we said Zaatar is a combination of herbs, sesame seeds, and sumac (a tangy red spice from sumac berries).
 How much sumac?
 White or toasted sesame seeds?
 What else is added?

 There are no official standards out there, and that's why you'll find different variations of zaatar seasoning on the market.

 As someone who’s of Mediterranean origins and who has tried many blends over the years (more than I care to remember), I can tell you, not all za’atar is created equal.
 Taste, texture, and quality will vary a lot.